-The trajectory of Russia's "sovereign democracy" experiment has unfolded along a spectrum ranging from deft manipulation to out-right oppression of the media, civil society, elections, political parties, and cultural activities.
+The trajectory of Russia's "sovereign democracy" experiment has unfolded along a spectrum ranging from deft manipulation to outright oppression of the media, civil society, elections, political parties, and cultural activities.
 All the while, the Kremlin's sustained and global effort to undermine human rights and the governments, alliances, and multilateral institutions that champion them has sought to reduce outside scrutiny of the anti-democratic abuses that are core to its "sovereign democratic" system.
 And similar to Putin's capitalizing on the 1999 apartment bombings to galvanize his own standing (see Chapter 1 and Appendix A), he has used other hardships befalling the Russian people as justification for tightening his grip on power.
 Such punctuating moments include the Kursk submarine disaster in 2000, which prefaced a crackdown

-54 Michael Birnbaum, "How to Understand Putin's Jaw-droppingly High Approval Ratings," The Washington Post, Mar.
+The Washington Post, Mar.
 6, 2016.

-55 Masha Lipman, "Putin's 'Sovereign Democracy,'" The Washington Post, July 15, 2006.
+55 Masha Lipman, "Putin's 'Sovereign Democracy," The Washington Post, July 15, 2006.

 56 Shaun Walker, "Kremlin Puppet Master's Leaked Emails Are Price of Return to Political Frontline," The Guardian, Oct.
 26, 2016.
-57 David Clark, "Putin Is Exporting 'Sovereign Democracy' To New EM Allies," The Financial Times, Dec.
-20, 2016.

-on media critical of the government's response; the 2004 terrorist siege of a school in Beslan, after which Putin moved to replace a system of popularly-elected regional governors with centrally-appointed ones; and international sanctions resulting from the 2014 Russian military invasion of Ukraine, upon which Putin has amplified the narrative of Russia as a besieged fortress requiring his strong hand to defend.58
+57 David Clark "Putin Is Exporting 'Sovereign Democracy' To Now FM Allice" The Financial on media critical of the government's response; the 2004 terrorist siege of a school in Beslan, after which Putin moved to replace a system of popularly-elected regional governors with centrally-appointed ones; and international sanctions resulting from the 2014 Russian military invasion of Ukraine, upon which Putin has amplified the narrative of Russia as a besieged fortress requiring his strong hand to defend.58